jdebroux/FilmQueryProject/README.md

 Stretch goals I worked on:

-* Added a sub-menu so the user could choose how much information they wanted to see.
+* Added a sub-menu so the user could choose how much information they wanted to see
-*
+* Added the films category to the printed description

-### Wishlist Additions
+* When viewing film details, the user sees all copies of that film and their condition

-*
+* Writing J-Unit tests for each of the methods that search the database